geminiplanetimager/gpi_pipeline/documentation/installation/configuration.rst

 GPI_RECIPE_OUTPUT_DIR     Where to save user-created Recipes        ``$GPI_REDUCED_DATA/recipes``
 =======================   ======================================   ======================================================================

+Note for users who checkedout the pipeline from the SVN respository.
+The GPI_DRP_DIR variable should point to the pipeline directory **inside** the directory where the files where checked out as described in :ref:`Installing from the Source Code Repository <installing-from-repos>`.

 If valid environment variables are not found during pipeline startup, a dialog will be displayed to alert the user of this fact.
 The required paths must be